 There are a few items to note as you read the article.
 Witherspoon refers to the “empire” a few times when he mentions the United States.
 He also presents the government of Switzerland with its cantons as a model for republican government and the Dutch as a model of decentralized rule.
 There is a bit of Scottish wit here and there, sometimes subtle, but the article reflects Dr. Witherspoon’s concerns for the young nation.

-It is suggested that before reading his article you first read the brief piece about John Witherspoon previously posted on Presbyterians of the Past, which can be accessed by clicking HERE.
-You may also want to read about John Rodgers on this site by clicking HERE.
+It is suggested that before reading his article you first read the brief piece about John Witherspoon previously posted on Presbyterians of the Past.

 The sources for this posting are at the end of Witherspoon’s article.

 HUMBLY SUBMITTED TO THE CONSIDERATION OF THE PUBLIC